Robpol86/robpol86.com/docs/posts/2026/2026-02-17-influxdb-downsampling.md

 :::{thumb-figure} /_images/pictures/influxdb-downsampling/6-disk-space-usage.png
 My InfluxDB instance's disk space usage for one Telegraf node.
 On August 18th I increased Telegraf's interval from 60s to 10s and I migrated InfluxDB from v1 to v2.
 As you can see the disk space usage was on an unsustainable trajectory until I implemented downsampling on September 17th.
-The big spike was caused by the migration process and after the migration my disk space usage graph is basically flat.
+The big spike was caused by the backfill process and afterwards my disk space usage graph is basically flat.
 :::

 ## Conclusion